tanhaoen/keppel-dbt-training/Lesson 1/lesson1_lab.md

-# Session02 - dbt Project Structure, Sources & Models
+# Lesson 1 - dbt Project Structure, Sources & Models

 In this lab, you will explore the capabilities of the dbt Cloud IDE, you will define sources for your dbt project and create your first models, test them and document them.